chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 full-stack applications for internal tools, or adding enhancements to our existing public interfaces.

+Each team under solutions engineering is a little different with some teams having minimal client interaction while others like mine deal with a large volume of different clients on a weekly basis.

 ### What technologies have I leveraged?

 Focusing on the technical, I've spent my time building frontends leveraging